noisecode3/ra-plugins/README.md

  - To do: Tube gain emulation
  - To do: midi

- - To do in general: clean extra/src build files

 ## Hexed Filter
 Modified version of Dexed synth filter, low-pass filter with 1-4 pole modes